 The construction of MGT’s 300MW biomass power plant at Teesport, new capacity at North Tees at Eco2 and existing units at Sembcorp’s Wilton International site, means Tees Valley will become the UK’s second-largest biomass fueled electricity generator.
 The port provides ready access to biomass supplies, with opportunities for heat and power integration with industry.

 Supported by the Heat Network Development Unit within BEIS, Tees Valley is developing large-scale heat networks which exploit the vast amounts of heat rejected by, or available from, the industrial processes in the region.

 The area has led the development of a £40million District Energy Network Scheme, a pioneering project that will see the waste heat from local industry used to warm public sector buildings, delivering energy savings and significant carbon savings while reducing energy costs.

 Schemes for Middlesbrough and Stockton are potentially viable and are being commercialised for investment.
 They will present significant further growth opportunities and will allow integration of renewable energy production including Anaerobic Digestion.

-YOU CAN FIND OUT MORE BY DOWNLOADING OUR CLEAN ENERGY INVESTMENT PROSPECTUS
+YOU CAN FIND OUT MORE BY DOWNLOADING OUR CLEAN GROWTH INVESTMENT PROSPECTUS